isomerpages/aic-mentalhealth/_get-started/Find Support Within Your Community.md

 your mental health journey.
 Many social service agencies are fully funded by the government and there is no out-of-pocket cost.
 These include the Community Outreach Teams (CREST/CREST-Youth) and Community Intervention Teams (COMIT)/Youth Integrated Teams (YIT).
-There are also GPs, polyclinics, and hospitals that provide mental health support.</p>
+There are also GPs, Polyclinics, and hospitals that provide mental health support.</p>
 <p><a href="/find-support/" rel="noopener noreferrer nofollow" target="_blank">Search for Community Mental Health Services here</a>
 </p>